From Glosten-Milgrom to the whole limit order book and applications to financial regulation

 \subsection{Market participants}

 We assume that there are three types of market participants: \begin{itemize} \item One informed trader: by this term, we mean a trader who undergoes low latency and is able to access market data and assess efficient price jumps faster than other participants, creating asymmetric information in the market.
-For instance, he can analyze external information or use lead-lag relationships between assets or platforms to evaluate the efficient price (for details about lead-lag see \cite{hayashi2018wavelet,hoffmann2013estimation,huth2014high}).
+For instance, he can analyze external information, use better technology, or use lead-lag relationships between assets or platforms to evaluate the efficient price (for details about lead-lag see \cite{hayashi2018wavelet,hoffmann2013estimation,huth2014high}).
 Therefore, we assume that the informed trader receives the value of the price jump size $B$ (and the efficient price $P(t)$) just before it happens.
-He then sends his trades based on this information to gain profit.
-He does not send orders at other times than those of price jumps and we write $Q^i$ for his order size that will be strategically chosen later.
+He then sends his trades based on this information to make profit.
+He does not send orders at other times than those of price jumps, and we write $Q^i$ for his order size that will be strategically chosen later.
 Note that he may not send orders at a price jump time if he considers such action would not be profitable.

 \item One noise trader: he sends market orders in a zero-intelligence random fashion.
 We assume that these trades follow a compound Poisson process with intensity $\lambda^u$.
 We denote by $\{Q^u_j: j\ge1\}$ the noise trader's order sizes which are independent and identically distributed integrable random variables.
-We write $f_{\kappa^u}$ for the density of the $Q^u_j$ which is positive and symmetric on $\mathbb{R}$ (a positive volume represents a buy order, while a negative volume represents a sell order) and $F_{\kappa^u}$ for their cumulative distribution function.
+They are also supposed independent of the efficient price $P$.
+We denote by $f_{Q^u}$ the density of the $Q^u_j$ which is strictly positive and symmetric on $\mathbb{R}$ (a positive volume represents a buy order, while a negative volume represents a sell order) and write $F_{Q^u}$ for their cumulative distribution function.
 Remark that $r = \frac{\lambda^i}{\lambda^i + \lambda^u}$ corresponds to the average proportion of price jumps compared to the total number of events happening on the market (efficient price jumps and trades by the noise trader).
 Recall that informed trades can occur only when there is a price jump.
 We will assume throughout the paper that $r>0$.
 We denote by $Q$ the order size independently of the issuer of the order (noise or informed trader).